 - Premium – €15.99 per month – Unlimited streaming in Ultra High Definition on up to four devices simultaneously.

 What to Watch on Netflix

-- The Irishman – Martin Scorsese’s latest blockbuster, starring Robert De Niro, Al Pacino, and Joe Pesci, has a staggering runtime of 3 hours 29 minutes.
+- The Irishman – a blockbuster film by Martin Scorsese, this film stars Robert De Niro, Al Pacino, and Joe Pesci, with a staggering runtime of 3 hours 29 minutes.
 It follows Frank Sheeran (De Niro) across six decades as he looks back on his mob career.

 - House of Cards – a Netflix original (produced by the streaming service themselves).
 Congressman Frank Underwood takes revenge on those who betrayed him during his rise to power.

 - Community – this hilarious and charming US sitcom follows the rather unusual students and staff at Greendale Community College.

 - Cargo – a father (Martin Freeman) struggles to find a safe place for his baby daughter from the dangers of a zombie pandemic.

 If this streaming service rings a bell, you’re probably familiar with its namesake, Amazon Prime.
 That’s right, Amazon has entered the world of streaming services.
 With around 75 million subscribers worldwide, it’s currently Netflix’s biggest competition.